xyzisinus/Bookmark_1.5.1/README.md

 As the author Barry Ezell became too busy to maintain the Bookmark app, the app was withdrawn from the iTunes app store.
-But owing to its solid construction, the app is still miraculously functioning after multiple iOS upgrades and appreciated by many users.
+But owing to its solid construction, the app is still miraculously functioning after multiple iOS upgrades.

-Meanwhile Barry was looking to transfer the app so that the app can be kepted alive and supported.
+Meanwhile Barry was looking to transfer the app so that the app can be kept alive and supported.
 At that time, I, Xiaolin (pronounced approximately as Charlene) Zang volunteered, because I want to keep using the app and I am also interested in app programming.